Practice Areas

 LHA is here to get felony drug possession charges reduced, dismissed, or prove your innocence.
 Call LHA at (513) 338-1890 for a free consultation.

 Despite recent laws being more lenient on smaller amounts of controlled substances, felony drug crimes in Cincinnati are still among the highest-level offenses, with huge fines and prison sentences.
 Facing felony drug charges would frighten anyone.
-But fortunately, a Cincinnati defense lawyer with experience and success in felony drug possession cases can help.
+But fortunately, a Cincinnati drug crime lawyer with experience and success in felony drug cases can help.

 • National Trial Lawyers Association Member